-c.
-MWDs/CPWDs will not be released:
+a.
+MWDs will not be released:

-(1) If no suspect is in sight, except when searching an isolated area/abandoned building for a dangerous suspect.
+(1) If no suspect is in sight, except when searching an isolated area/abandoned building for a suspect.

 (2) In the areas where children are present, except as a last resort short of using a firearm.
-If children involved in minor incidents fail to halt when challenged, the handler should follow them to their quarters instead of releasing the dog.
+If children involved in minor incidents fail to halt when challenged, the handler should follow them to their quarters instead of releasing the MWD.